STAT-31015-Winter-2021/Git-Tutorial/README.md

 <img src="https://www.dropbox.com/s/qxyvve9zoyqhbmx/Capture5.PNG?raw=1" width="1000"/>

+That's all!
+Feel free to stop here.
+If you are interested in more about git, please continue.

 ## Through Git

+*This tutorial was adapted from [these notes](https://github.com/caam37830/git-tutorial) by Richard Zhu (richardzhu@uchicago.edu).*

+### What is git?
 `git` is a version-control system.
 It lets you track the whole history of changes made to code stored within a **repo** (repository), and it's especially powerful when collaborating on the same codebase with many people.
 It is designed to enable the following:

 * periodic saving of work (called *committing*)